<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Breakdown of VA Loan Closing Costs: What’s Included

 While some fees are unique to VA loans, others are standard to the industry.
-Here’s a look at the fees bundled within closing costs:
+A closing cost calculator can offer helpful insight when you’re budgeting and wondering, “How much are closing costs?”

-• VA Funding Fee: A one-time fee that helps sustain the VA loan program.
+• VA Funding Fee: A onetime fee that helps sustain the VA loan program.
 The down payment amount, military service type, and whether it’s the first use of benefits determines the amount.
-It’s usually about 1.4% to 3.6% of the loan.
+It’s usually about 0.5% to 3.3% of the loan.

 • Origination Fee: An administrative fee the lender charges to process the loan.
 However, the VA caps it at 1% of the loan amount to keep costs manageable.

-• Recording Fees: Charges from the local government for officially recording the new property ownership in public records and often fall between $50 and $150.
+• Recording Fees: Charges from the local government for registering the new property ownership in public records.
+They often fall between $100 and $300.

+So, what closing costs do VA buyers actually pay?
 Generally, borrowers are responsible for paying most of the standard closing costs, including the funding fee, title fees, appraisal fees, and recording fees.
-While some expenses can be financed or excluded, (like the funding fee), most other fees are paid upfront at closing.
+While some expenses can be financed or excluded (like the funding fee), most other fees are paid upfront at closing.

-Lenders may offer credits to offset some of the borrower’s closing costs, especially in cases where the borrower prefers to reduce upfront expenses.
-They allow borrowers to offset part of their closing costs in exchange for a slightly higher interest rate.
+Lenders may offer credits to offset some of the borrower’s closing costs, especially when the borrower prefers to reduce upfront expenses.
+This allows borrowers to offset part of their closing costs for a slightly higher interest rate.
 While lender credits reduce upfront expenses, they can raise the long-term cost of the loan.

 Common Misunderstandings About VA Loan Closing Costs

-A few misunderstandings about VA loan closing costs can lead to confusion when planning a home purchase.
-Here are the most common.
+A few misunderstandings about VA home loan closing costs can lead to confusion when planning a home purchase.
+Here are the most common myths.

 Some people assume VA loans are entirely cost-free, but that’s false.
-While they reduce or cap some fees, borrowers are still responsible for closing costs.
+While these loans reduce or cap some fees, borrowers are still responsible for closing costs.

-Although the VA limits some expenses and removes the funding fee for veterans with service-related disability, they don't cover all costs for the borrower.
+Although the VA limits some expenses and removes the funding fee for veterans with service-related disability, it doesn't cover all costs for the borrower.

-Although VA loan closing costs tend to be less than those of conventinoal loans, they do require financial planning.
-If you're concerned about the upfront costs, be tactical.
+Although VA loan closing costs are usually less than those of conventional loans, they require financial planning.
+If you're concerned about the upfront costs and what happens at closing, be tactical.
 Consider negotiating seller concessions and lender credits, but understand the long-term effects they have on financing.
 Exploring potential funding fee exemptions can also take the edge off the burden.

 With the right preparation and working closely with a VA-approved lender, veterans and service members can enjoy a smoother, more affordable path to homeownership.